Questfall/docs/mining/Items.md

 * **Power Elixirs** - Gives a boost to the mining power, stamina, and the ability to carry and trade more items.
 * **Fortune Elixirs** – Increases the changes for lucky strikes, like boosting the probability of doubling bonuses.

-Elixirs do not have level and the tier can't be upgraded.
+Elixirs do not have a level and the tier can't be upgraded.

 ### Potions